Thyago Vieira Lucio

-Thyago Vieira made his pro debut in 2011.
+Thyago Vieira made his major league debut in 2017.

 Vieira signed with the Seattle Mariners at age 17; the scouts were Emilio Carrasquel and Hide Sueyoshi.
 He was 2-0 with a 4.00 ERA in 12 games for the 2011 VSL Mariners, but walked 22 in 18 innings.
 In 2012, he returned to the same club and put up a 3-5, 6.05 record.
 His walk rate was better, as he issued 17 free passes in 55 innings.
 He led the Venezuelan Summer League with 12 hit batsmen, was second with 12 wild pitches and tied for fourth in losses.